Presidio Santa Maria de Galve, Pensacola, Florida

 Pensacola, Florida by François Godefroy about 1784

 Presidio Santa Maria de Galve was a Spanish presidio built on a high bluff overlooking Pensacola Bay in 1698 to ward off French encroachment into Florida.
 The Presidio included a separate log fort named Fort San Carlos de Austria, a church, and a village.
-The fort was the first European fortification established in the Pensacola area and named King Carlos II.
+The fort was the first European fortification established in the Pensacola area and was named after King Carlos II.

-The Spanish decided not to rebuild at that location and built a new Presidio Isla Santa Rosa Punta de Siguenza on Santa Rosa Island.
+The Spanish decided not to rebuild at that location and built a new Presidio, Isla Santa Rosa Punta de Siguenza, on Santa Rosa Island.
 A hurricane destroyed the new Presidio in 1752.
 A third site was selected and named Presidio San Miguel de Panzacola in present-day downtown Pensacola.

-Fort San Carlos de Austria partial reconstruction courtesy, Fort Wiki
+Fort San Carlos de Austria partial reconstruction courtesy, Fort Wiki.

-Fort San Carlos de Austria partial reconstruction courtesy, Fort Wiki
+Fort San Carlos de Austria partial reconstruction courtesy, Fort Wiki.

 Also See: